abirm74/abirm74/README.md

 ---
 ### :woman_technologist: About Me:
-🔭 I’m currently Interning as Data Engineer<br>👯 I’m working on personal project <br>🤝 I’m looking to collaborate with others <br>🌱 I’m currently learning : LLMS , PowerBI <br>💬 You can reach me via email : moulaabir.am@gmail.com<br>⚡ Fun fact : <br>I'm currently a 2nd year IT engineering student specializing in Data/AI <br>I love reading books and baking
+🔭 I’m currently Interning as Data Engineer<br>👯 I’m working on personal project <br>🤝 I’m looking to collaborate with others <br>⚡ Fun fact : <br>I'm currently a 2nd year IT engineering student specializing in Data/AI <br>I love reading books and baking

 ---
-# Welcome to My Data Science Hub 📊🔍

 Let's Connect 🌐
 I thrive on collaboration and the exchange of knowledge!
-Connect with me on [LinkedIn](link-to-linkedin) to stay in the loop about my latest data-driven endeavors and join me on this incredible journey.
+Connect with me on [LinkedIn]([link-to-linkedin](https://www.linkedin.com/in/abir-moula/)) to stay in the loop about my latest data-driven endeavors and join me on this incredible journey.

 Get in Touch 📞
 Have questions, feedback, or brilliant ideas for collaboration?
-Don't hesitate to reach out to me via email at [your.email@example.com](mailto:your.email@example.com).
+Don't hesitate to reach out to me via email at [moulaabir.am@gmail.com](mailto:your.email@example.com).
 I'm always excited to connect, learn, and create together.

 ## Tech Stack and Tools 🛠️